loganmarchione/docker-php-startpage/FEATURES.md

     ...
 ```

 Based on the status code returned, it will display the following icons.
+When `"stat": false`, the check is skipped and a `Gray X` is displayed.
 ```
 200 - 300       = Green check
 401             = Orange lock